graph LR

 2.4.1 Explaining bias through the potential outcomes framework

-Let’s say you work in the data team of a food delivery app.
-The marketing team wants to boost the number of orders, so they came up with the “Super Promo Banner”, a big ad at the top of the app home screen with special discounts.
-The app is programmed to show the banner to users who don’t order much and never show the banner to users who already order a lot.
-According to them, “this is a business rule” (we all have been through this, haven’t we?).
+Suppose you work on the data team of a food-delivery app.
+To increase orders, the marketing team creates the “Super Promo Banner”, a large ad at the top of the home screen offering discounts.
+A business rule shows it only to users who don’t order much and never to users who already order often.
+According to the team, “this is a business rule” (we’ve all heard that one).

-In this hypothetical world, were we could see potential outcomes, the true effect of showing the banner would be:
+In this hypothetical world, where we could observe both potential outcomes, the true effect of showing the banner would be:

-But, in real life, we can never observe both potential outcomes for the same person.
-For example, we don’t get to see what João’s orders would have been without the banner (\(Y_{João,0}\)), or what Maria’s orders would have been with the banner (\(Y_{Maria,1}\)).
-All we see is each user’s actual, observed outcome.
+In practice, we never observe both potential outcomes for the same person.
+We cannot see what João’s orders would have been without the banner (\(Y_{João,0}\)) or what Maria’s orders would have been with it (\(Y_{Maria,1}\)).
+We observe only each user’s actual, observed outcome.

-Here’s the real issue: except in randomized experiments, people who get the “treatment” are usually selected for a reason — and that reason is often related to the outcome we’re measuring.
+Except in randomized experiments, people who get the “treatment” are usually selected for a reason, and that reason is often related to the outcome we’re measuring.
 That’s what creates confounding and bias in our causal effect estimates.

 Takeaway: Whenever “the treated, if they hadn’t been treated” are different from “the untreated as observed,” any naive difference in averages will mix bias into the true causal effect.